 The legal landscape of iGaming is complex and varies significantly across jurisdictions.
 It’s a constantly evolving area as legislators grapple with the extent of legalization and the specific activities to regulate or prohibit.

 A stark contrast can be observed when comparing regulations in the United Kingdom and the United States.
 In the US, online gambling was effectively decriminalized at the federal level in 2011, leaving individual states to decide their own regulations.
 Sports betting followed suit, with states gaining the right to legalize it in 2018.
-As of early 2025, several states are exploring or have already implemented regulations for online casinos and sports betting.
-In total, nearly 40 states have legalized sports betting, with varying regulations.
-However, expansion in 2025 appears uncertain in some states.
+As of early 2026, sports betting is now live in 39 states, with Missouri becoming the most recent to launch in December 2025.
+Online casino expansion continues to be considered in a growing number of states, though the regulatory pace varies significantly by jurisdiction.

 Conversely, gambling has been legal in England since 1960, with significant updates to legislation in 2005.
 These laws comprehensively regulate online sports betting, casinos, and poker sites, permitting most forms of gambling for individuals over 18 and some (like lotteries) for those aged 16.
 Recent updates in early 2025 include stricter financial checks and game design regulations.